InkDAO/gitbook/protocol-overview/overview.md

 ## Who It's For

 **Creators**: Anyone with knowledge to share—developers, researchers, educators, analysts.
-If you can teach something valuable, you can earn on decentralizedX.
+If you can teach something valuable, you can earn on InkDAO.

 **Readers**: People seeking quality knowledge they can own permanently.
 Web3 enthusiasts, students, professionals, and anyone tired of renting access through subscriptions.